canonical/snapd/_integration-tests/README.md

  *  Internet access in the test bed.

+ *  (Optional) subunit, to display nice test results in the terminal:

+        sudo apt-get install subunit

 ## Setting up the project

 First you need to set up the GOPATH, get the snappy sources and the